-This article today in the Sydney Morning Herald needs more than just a cursory glance.
-It says more about the state of support for new mums from the health service than anything else.
-It’s so easy to point the finger and It’s easy to end up with anxiety if your baby is doing nothing but vomiting and screaming literally all day long.
+This article in the Sydney Morning Herald needs more than just a cursory glance.
+It is saying more about the state of support for new mums than anything else.
+It’s so easy to end up with anxiety if your baby is doing nothing but vomiting and screaming literally all day long.

-As a baby whisperer, I’m one of a number of baby sleep consultants, providing help and support to families the health service ought to be doing.
-It’s a national disgrace for mums to have to wait up until 3 months to be granted an appointment in sleep school.
-It’s only fast tracked if the mum is severely depressed or suicidal.
+As a baby whisperer, I’m one of a number of baby sleep consultants, providing help and support to families the health service ought to be providing.
+It’s a national disgrace for mums to have to wait up to 3-4 months to be granted an appointment in sleep school.
+It’s only fast tracked if the mum says she is severely depressed or suicidal.
 Outrageous.
 Babies with reflux can vomit many times an hour.
-One baby I visited did a remarkable 17 vomits in an hour.
+One baby I was visiting did a remarkable 17 vomits in an hour.
 He was medicated and somehow gaining weight.
 Poor mum, poor baby and poor carpet.

-Many babies with reflux wake at the 20-minute mark during the day.
-Gastro-oesophageal reflux is a common problem caused by an immature gastric sphincter.
+Babies with reflux will often wake at the 20-minute mark during the day.
+Gastro-oesophageal reflux is a common problem usually caused by an immature gastric sphincter.
 The valve at the top of the baby’s tummy is a bit loose allowing milk to come back up the food pipe (oesophagus).
 It’s then either spilt out as a vomit or silent reflux where it is immediately swallowed and can happen up to 30 times a day.
 The peak age of reflux is 4 months and most stop spitting up by 18 months of age.

 Postnatal depression and anxiety

-Babies need to be taught how to self-soothe and sleep.
+Babies need to be taught how to self-soothe their babies and put them to sleep.
 It doesn’t happen by chance, despite what parents hope.
 A sleep-deprived baby can often look and sound very similar to a baby with reflux.
 It takes a highly trained medical or nursing professional to distinguish the two.
 Without observing a mum and baby in the home how is a 15-minute doctors appointment going to get to the bottom of this?

 Large research study